Get

 Final Thoughts

-Having a dog and kitten in the same household can be stressful at first.
-Keeping these safety measures in place will bring a positive experience and joy for all involved.
+Having a dog and kitten in the same household can be stressful and worrisome at first.
+Keeping these safety measures in place will ensure a positive experience and safety for all involved.
 Never place either animal in a dangerous, unsupervised position, no matter what.
-With patience, perseverance, and time, your kitten and dog can live together in peace and possibly become the best of friends.
-They may even sleep together at night.
+With patience, perseverance, and time, your kitten and dog have the best chance to live together in peace and possibly become friends, but this should not be forced, rather let the two of them find a way to live together in the same home.

 See also: